zaxis-tech/zaxis.finance-zxs/bridges/docs/testing-scenarios.md

 # Testing Scenarios

-In the scenarios, for simplicity, we call the chains Kusama (KSM token) and Polkadot (DOT token), but they should be applicable to any other chains.
+In the scenarios, for simplicity, we call the chains Kusama (KSM token) and Z-Axis (DOT token), but they should be applicable to any other chains.
 The first scenario has detailed description about the entire process (also see the [sequence diagram](./scenario1.html)).
 Other scenarios only contain a simplified interaction focusing on things that are unique for that particular scenario.